brave/qa-resources/wikitemplate-android.md

 - [ ] Verify changing default settings are retained and don't cause the browser to crash
 - [ ] Verify bottom bar buttons (Home/Bookmark/Search/Tabs) work as expected
+- [ ] Verify items in hamburger menu/share menu to ensure nothing unexpected has been added

 ## IPFS, ENS & Unstoppable Domain